williamfchang/bigeatersbot/README.md

 - Create get endpoint for uploading data
   - takes parameters stock, startTime, values -> done
   - stores any new data points in stockPrice -> done
+- execute any buy/sell orders for new data upload
+  - test this in a test table!!